 The initial idea of writing came from an angry emotion that looked like a very unbalanced pregnant woman hiding behind a black coat.
 While I was pregnant, I was angry.
 The smell of the coffees that others were drinking (and I was not) made me angry.
 I could not talk to anyone about the guilt I felt for feeling like an alien, an outsider to my body.
 I thought I was alone and that writing about it would help me connect to the few other “moms” that were also angry, that were outside the norm (not normal), that were also hiding behind an unrecognized darkness.

-But on one Google search I realised I was not alone and that my feelings were not only popular.
+But on one Google search, I realized I was not alone and that my feelings were not only popular.
 They were urban cool.
 The perception of cuteness that the world has of babies and pregnant women was annoying people that talked.
-All the girls that tagged themselves –different and cool- and that were not at the end of the spectrum (girly, girly girl), where out and talking.
+All the girls that tagged themselves –different and cool- and that were not at the end of the spectrum (girly, girly girl), were out and talking.
 It was a collective annoyance.

-There were so many angry woman out there I realised “complaining” could be even more annoying.
+There were so many angry women out there I realized “complaining” could be even more annoying.
 I didn’t want to connect to them.
 So now I was angry and hopeless.